WorkshopDigital/concord/README.md

 Concord
 =======

-MOZ Page Authority and Link Equity Google Spreadsheet Script.
+MOZ Page Authority and External Link Equity tool for Google Spreadsheets.

+## To use this script:

+	1. Add this script to your spreadsheet using Tools -> Script Editor menu.
+	2. Fill out the options at the top of the script file.
-To use this script place your fully qualified URLs in the first column of your spreadsheet.
+	3. Include fully qualified URLs in the first column of your spreadsheet.
-Fill out the variables below with your own information and run the script from the spreadsheet's menu.
+	4. Run the script from the menu. :)